-Being a handy tool, Microsoft Teams may sometimes run into issues preventing users from availing the platform benefits.
-One of the common issues faced by the users is when Microsoft Teams randomly crashes or freezes.
+Being a handy tool, Microsoft Teams may sometimes run into issues preventing users from availing of the platform benefits.
+One of the common issues faced by users is when Microsoft Teams randomly crashes or freezes.
 In this guide, we provide you with quick fixes for the same.

 Microsoft Teams crashing or freezing during meetings

 Here are a few methods to resolve Teams crash or freeze issues.:

 Let us look at each of these methods in more detail.